 Key features of the improvements works include:

-- Seal existing long vehicle car parking area, pathways and signage
+- Sealed existing long vehicle and car parking area